green-coding-solutions/website/content/blog/carbon-aware-development.md

 For this example we use a simple setup with a [FastAPI](https://fastapi.tiangolo.com/) and a database in the background.
 Because I am used to [PostgreSQL](https://www.postgresql.org/) my initial setup includes this but the way we are setting this up we can easily benchmark different backends in the future.

-The first step is to write a bench marking script for our backend which should cover as much functionality as possible.
+The first step is to write a benchmarking script for our backend which should cover as much functionality as possible.
 The basic idea is to have a script you can run to see how the resource usage has changed over time.
 Like this you can check what impact your modifications have.
 The usage benchmark script should reflect the usage of the software as closely as possible.
 Because of how software can be measured it is not sensible to have very short benchmarks.
 We solve this by repeating a certain call multiple times and then divide the resource usage to get a good approximation.
-You can see this in the bench marking code
+You can see this in the benchmarking code

 ```python
 def get_data(url):